pasolano/aframe-activities/README.md

 # A-Frame Activities
-Here you can find activities that will help learn how to code A-Frame projects and build WebVR environments.
+Here you can find activities that will help learn how to code WebVR environments using HTML and A-Frame.